sharekey/meteor-vite/.changeset/pink-baboons-serve.md

 - `jorgenvatle:vite-bundler` now requires `meteor-vite@ >= v1.11.0`.
 - This release only affects development builds.
 But it now assumes your development server is accessible locally over DDP.
-If you bind Meteor to an IP address that for some reason is not accessible to other processes, you may run into issues where the Vite Dev Server won't start.
+If you bind Meteor to an IP address that for some reason is not accessible to other processes, you may run into issues where the Vite Dev server won't start.

 ### Resolves issues
 - #195